 - Sensory nerves help you feel pain, heat, cold and pressure

 - Motor nerves help your muscles to move

 - Autonomic nerves control functions such as blood pressure, digestion, heart rate, temperature and urination

 The signs of peripheral neuropathy depend on the types of nerves affected.
-Usually, sensory nerves are affected, and the symptoms typically begin at a point on sensory nerve fibers that are farthest from the center of the body (that is, your fingers and toes) and gradually affect your feet and hands.
-These symptoms include:
+Usually, sensory nerves are affected, and the signs typically begin at a point on sensory nerve fibers that are farthest from the center of the body (your fingers and toes) and gradually affect your feet and hands.
+These signs include:

 - Numbness and tingling (“pins and needles”)

 - Decreased sensation of hot and cold

 - Muscle weakness and cramping

 - Ringing in ears or loss of hearing

 - Constipation or difficulty urinating